shansfolder/AB-Test-Early-Stopping/README.md

-# early-stopping
+# Evaluating Early Stopping Algorithm for A/B Testing
-Simulation scripts to evaluate different statistical approaches for optional stopping of the experiment
+This repository contains simulation scripts to evaluate different statistical approaches for optional stopping of A/B testing.

 ## Simulation